-U.S. Private Sector
+U.S. Private Sector Comments Received by the USTR

-When the Office of the USTR gave official notice of the United States' intention to enter into free trade negotiations with Jordan, it also solicited comments from private sector corporations and associations on the objectives to be pursued during these negotiations.
-In total, twenty corporations and associations filed public comments with the USTR-seventeen of which concerned the economic components of the FTA and three of which dealt with the environmental aspects of the agreement.
-(For a brief overview of the positions taken by these corporations and associations, see Appendices A and B.)
+When the Office of the USTR gave official notice of the United States' intention to enter into free trade negotiations with Jordan, it also solicited comments from private sector corporations and associations on the objectives to be pursued during these negotiations.22 In total, twenty corporations and associations filed public comments with the USTR-seventeen of which concerned the economic components of the FTA and three of which dealt with the environmental aspects of the agreement.23 (For a brief overview of the positions taken by these corporations and associations, see Appendices A and B.)